 Applicants must meet the admission requirements of the Graduate College and of the educational leadership program.
 Required application materials include transcripts, official Graduate Record Examination (GRE) General Test scores, three letters of recommendation, and a personal statement of career goals.
 Admission is based on grade-point average and GRE scores, promise for scholarly and professional growth, and recommendations.
 Application deadline for fall semester is July 1; for spring semester, December 1; and for summer session, April 30.
 Complete applications are reviewed as they are received.

-The Specialist in Education program in educational policy and leadership studies with a subprogram in school curriculum and assessment policy requires 36 s.h. of graduate credit beyond the master's degree (required credit may vary depending on a student's academic background, experiences, needs, and interests).
+The Specialist in Education program in educational policy and leadership studies with a school curriculum and assessment policy subprogram requires 36 s.h. of graduate credit beyond the master's degree (required credit may vary depending on a student's academic background, experiences, needs, and interests).

 The interdisciplinary program trains graduate students to become school leaders who know how to use assessment information for accountability purposes and curriculum evaluation.